 and the construction above.
-The uniqueness follows by an argument as above, using that $|X^\diam|$ is dense in $|\sX^\diam|$, cf. Lemma \ref{topflat}. \end{proof} \begin{remark} The previous theorem bears a formal resemblance to the theorem of de Jong-Tate on extending a homomorphism given outside a divisor between $p$-divisible groups over a normal base scheme.
+The uniqueness follows by an argument as above, using that $|X^\diam|$ is dense in $|\sX^\diam|$, cf. Lemma \ref{topflat}.}

+\begin{remark} The previous theorem bears a formal resemblance to the theorem of de Jong-Tate on extending a homomorphism given outside a divisor between $p$-divisible groups over a normal base scheme.
 It would be interesting to extend Theorem \ref{vshtExt} to this general setting. \end{remark}

 Using the Tannakian equivalence, Theorem \ref{vshtExt} immediately implies: